 Tie downs work particularly well in conjunction with saddles.
-The use of high density foams, carpet, and rubber neoprene require a packaging company well versed in the variety of optional internal supports.
+The use of high density foams, carpet, and rubber neoprene require a crating company well versed in the variety of optional internal supports.

-Packaging that doubles as a marketing tool always has added costs.
+Packaging that doubles as a marketing tool always has an added cost.
 Custom corrugated boxes generally have higher order minimums, due to the fact that custom dies must be made to cut the shape, print the message and crease the folds.